freon4dsl/Freon-documentation/docu-content/010_Documentation/040_Defining_Scope_Rules/020_Namespace_Imports/+page.md

 }
 ```

-When the following import statement is included in the .scope file, the declared nodes in the `basedOn` property in the user's model
+If the following import statement is included in the .scope file, the declared nodes in the `basedOn` property in the user's model
 will be included in the namespace identified by an `InsuranceProduct`.
-Note, that of course both `InsuranceProduct` and
+Note that both `InsuranceProduct` and
 `BaseProduct` (the type of `basedOn`) need to be defined as a namespace.

 ```proto